-If your scheduled post failed to publish when the scheduled time arrived, check the following:
+If your scheduled post did not publish when the scheduled time arrived, check the following:

 - Is your timezone set correctly in your Settings > General section?

-- Check your Post Status.
-Did you save the post as a “Draft” instead of scheduling it?
+- Check the Post Status.
+Have you saved your post as a “Draft” instead of scheduling it?

 - Did you schedule too many posts for publishing?
 Are you using bulk post scheduling plugins to queue up thousands of posts?
 Depending on your server resources, you could experience problems.
-If so, try decreasing the number of scheduled items and see if this solves the problem.
+If so, try reducing the number of scheduled items and see if this solves the problem.

-Automating Post Scheduling With Plugins
+Automate Post Scheduling With Plugins

-You can automate various aspects of publishing and scheduling content in WordPress with plugins.
+You can automate various aspects of publishing and scheduling your content in WordPress with plugins.